nearform/titus/docs/quick-start/README.md

 npm run db:server:start
 ```

-However, if you want to use as fastify plugin you can uss this stub
+However, if you want to use as fastify plugin you can use this stub

 ```js
 const titusDbManager = require('../titus-db-manager/lib/plugin')